wp-plugins/janrain-capture/readme.txt

 You can prevent the construction of the link and simply return the URL to the screen by adding the attribute href_only="true" to the shortcode.

 To insert links in your theme templates you can use the [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode) WordPress function.

+== Multisite Installation ==
+This plugin now fully supports WordPress Multisite.
+To install proceed as above, however you must Network Enable this plugin.
+The Janrain Capture administration menu will appear on the Network Admin dashboard.

+Individual blogs can be updated with separate UI settings and a different API Client ID through the Janrain Capture administration menu in each blog's dashboard.
+If no changes are made they will default to the network admin settings.